junxit/us-congress-bills-114/metadata.md

 - 2015-01-26 — Rule provides for consideration of H.R.
 351 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2015-01-26 — The House Committee on Rules reported an original measure, H. Rept.
 114-5, by Mr. Sessions.
 - 2015-01-26 — The House Committee on Rules reported an original measure, H. Rept.
 114-5, by Mr. Sessions.
+- 2015-01-27 — Considered as privileged matter. (consideration: CR H611-616)
+- 2015-01-27 — DEBATE - The House proceeded with one hour of debate on H. Res.
+48.
+- 2015-01-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-01-27 — On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 169 (Roll no. 46). (text: CR H611)
+- 2015-01-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 241 - 169 (Roll no. 46).(text: CR H611)
+- 2015-01-27 — The previous question was ordered without objection. (consideration: CR H616)